 A diagnosis of HIV+ can be a devastating and isolating experience, but with the help of ASGCC staff, clients know they aren’t alone.
 Medical case management is one of the most important services provided by ASGCC.
 Staff has expertise in navigating a complex benefit system available to clients, and they help find doctors, mental health services, dentists and other health related professionals so that people not only survive, but thrive.

-Our case managers work, when needed, to locate stable housing, food and nutrition assistance, transportation services, rental and fuel assistance to meet other basic needs.
+Our case managers work, when needed, to locate stable housing, food and nutrition assistance, and transportation services, to meet other basic needs.
 Our medical case managers help over 400 people living with HIV and hundreds of clients who are diagnosed with HEPC (HCV).
 Their dedication to providing non-judgmental compassionate care for over 35 years has helped many clients live longer, healthier lives.

 Transportation can be a barrier to accessing life saving medical care.
 ASGCC works to ensure that our clients are able to get to all of their medical and other social services appointments.
 We know that transportation is a significant challenge on Cape Cod and that many of our clients have to travel long distances for medical services.
 We are here to help clients overcome this barrier.